devbrothonath/devbrothonath/README.md

 Web Developer
 -------------

-I am a web developer who loves frontend development and likes backend development.
+I am a web developer who loves web development and everything about computers.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [devbrotho.work@gmail.com](mailto:devbrotho.work@gmail.com)